 Three attractions in Charlottetown

-Peakes Wharf and the historic streets in the harbor area
+Peakes Wharf and the waterfront streets

 As in many port cities, the region around the port is one of the most attractive in the city.
 Charlottetown is mainly in the autumn months Destination of many cruise ships, whose passengers like to cavort in these parts of the city.
-Here you will find numerous restaurants, gift and craft shops offering island produce: the usual Anne of Green Gables memorabilia as well as local and regional produce.
+Here you will find restaurants, gift and craft shops selling island produce: the usual Anne of Green Gables memorabilia as well as local and regional produce.
 We discovered a shop that sells vodka distilled on the island.
-Spicy sauces made from wild blueberries, maple syrup mustard or maple syrup with lemongrass and chipotle or with lavender and chai are just as much a part of regional souvenirs as kitschy plastic lobsters or original lobster cages for the living room at home.
+Spicy sauces made from wild blueberries, mustard made from maple syrup or maple syrup with lemongrass and chipotle or with lavender and chai are just as much a part of regional souvenirs as kitschy plastic lobsters or original lobster cages for the living room at home.
 However, we ignore most of these shops and prefer to stroll through the side streets instead.
 There are still houses there that can definitely be described as historical.
 Even according to the European understanding of history.

 The pedestrian area in Victoria Row and the Province House

 Victoria Row is the traffic-free street in the center of the city.
 When the sun is shining, street cafés invite you to take a coffee break or have lunch.
 And the shops along Victoria Row offer everything from art to kitsch.
 We are alerted by the seated figure of Sir John A. MacDonald, one of Canada's first Prime Ministers, that we are approaching Province House.
 There he decided, together with the representatives of the other British colonies in North America, to found Canada.